State Fair of West Virginia

 The State Fair of West Virginia is an annual state fair for West Virginia, United States.
 It is held annually in mid-August on the State Fairgrounds in Lewisburg.
-The 2023 State Fair is scheduled for August 10-19, 2023.
+This year's State Fair is scheduled for 7-16 August 2025.
 The State Fairgrounds consists of a large open park for carnivals and exhibition, grandstands, and several exhibition buildings.
 Free parking is provided adjacent to the fairgrounds.

 Over the years the following concerts have been held at the grandstand: